HyXFR/ss-tool/README.md

 ### ss-tool
-A simple SS-Tool Scanner for minecraft (uncompleted)
+A simple SS-Tool Scanner for minecraft in Python

 #### Requirements :
 - Tkinter